-At least 1,100 lose power as storms continue in metro-east
+At least 1,100 lose power, Collinsville cemetery damaged as storms continue in metro-east

-Hundreds of customers were without power Tuesday morning due to severe storms overnight.
+Hundreds of customers were without power Tuesday morning due to severe storms overnight and a Collinsville cemetery was severely damaged.

+Six or seven trees were knocked down at St. John's Cemetery in Collinsville, crushing memorial benches and gravestones, cemetery superintendent Bill Yanousek said.

+"It looks like a bomb went off," he said.
+"It was kind of shocking.
+People are worried their stones damaged."

 According to Ameren's power outage map, about 1,100 people in St. Clair and Madison Counties still did not have power as of Tuesday morning.
 Most of the outages were near Caseyville, Centreville and Collinsville.